txt/mase/src/gadgets0.md

 That place has the following properties:

++ Magic constants do not become 1000 global variables:
+  + All such constants are nested inside one global called `the`.
 + It is all stored in one central place (so we can print all the current constants);
   + This code stores everything in a magic place called `the`.